Ibrahim Manusi

-Ibrahim bin Manusi (born 30 September 2001), better known as Ibrahim Manusi or just Ibrahim, is a Malaysian footballer who plays primarily as a centre-back for Malaysia Super League club Johor Darul Ta’zim.
+Ibrahim bin Manusi (born 30 September 2001), better known as Ibrahim Manusi or just Ibrahim, is a Malaysian footballer who plays primarily as a centre-back for Malaysia Super League club Kuala Lumpur City, on loan from Johor Darul Ta'zim.
 Primarily a centre-back, he is also capable of playing either as right-back or defensive-midfielder.

 Club career

 Sri Pahang

-Born in Sungai Buloh,Selangor Ibrahim began his footballing career in Tunku Mahkota Ismail Sports School before signing with Sri Pahang in 2022.
+Born in Sungai Buloh, Selangor Ibrahim began his footballing career in Tunku Mahkota Ismail Sports School before signing with Sri Pahang in 2022.
 As an under-21 footballer, Ibrahim gained his first experience in the senior sides and was part of the first team from the 2022 Malaysia Super League season.
 He made his senior debut for the club on 1 October 2022 in a league match against Sarawak United, appearing as a substitute in a 4–1 win.

 During the 2024–25 season, Ibrahim established himself as an important first team player for Sri Pahang.
-Ibrahim's consistent and influential performances helped his team through to Malaysia Cup final, with displaying impressive performances, despite lose to Johor Darul Ta'zim in the final.
+Ibrahim's consistent and influential performances helped his team through to Malaysia Cup final, with displaying impressive performances, despite losing to Johor Darul Ta'zim in the final.

-Johor Darul Ta’zim
+Johor Darul Ta'zim

 On 16 June 2025, Johor Darul Ta’zim announced the signing of Ibrahim Manusi from Sri Pahang, where he will don the number 27.

+Kuala Lumpur City

+On 20 August 2026, Ibrahim Manusi joined Kuala Lumpur City on loan from Johor Darul Ta’zim for the 26-27 season.

+International career

+In July 2026, Ibrahim was selected to be part of the senior team for the 2026 ASEAN Championship.
+He made his international debut on 16 August in the match against Vietnam at the Kuala Lumpur Stadium.